grinnell-cs/csc151-images/_eboards/eboard07-2.md

 ### Introductory notes

+* I'm running out of time on Otter.ai, so I'll only be recording section 1.
 * Please try to avoid putting images and colors in the definitions pane.
   When you do so, your Racket file ends up saving in a strange format that doesn't work with Gradescope.
 Yay computers!